cpjobling/eg-247-textbook/_sources/dft/2/worksheet13.md

 ## Time and Amplitude Scaling

-Add some notes and examples about this
+This is covered in the notes for this section.

 +++ {"slideshow": {"slide_type": "slide"}}